openastro/astro/README.md

 TODO
 ------

   - Add other basic orbital element conversions
   - Extend test suite
   - Figure out how to build tests with standard library and Eigen in the same build tree
+  - Add version detection in CMake module so that find_package respects minimum version required.
+  - Find a way to provide an option to clean installation.